-Please read this preparation information carefully.
-It is very important that you prepare properly!
+Please read this information carefully.
+It is very important that you prepare properly for the class.

-To prepare for a Texas LTC class, you should:
+To prepare for the Texas LTC class, you should:

-3. Secure Ammunition– Purchase or secure 50-100 rounds of practice or range ammunition of the correct caliber for your handgun.
+3. Secure Ammunition– Purchase or secure 50 rounds of practice or range ammunition of the correct caliber for your handgun.
 Fifty (50) rounds is required for the shooting test, but you may bring 50 extra rounds in case you need to take the test again.
-I prefer students bring full metal jacket type Winchester, Remington (UMC), Federal, Speer, Blazer “Brass”, Magtech, Fiocchi or PMC brand ammo for safety and reliability.
+I strongly prefer students use full metal jacket type Winchester, Remington (UMC), Federal, Speer, Blazer “Brass”, Magtech, Fiocchi or PMC brand ammo for safety and reliability.
 Please DO NOT bring Wolf, Tula, Silver Bear or other cheap foreign made ammo.
-NO RELOADED ammo can be used for safety and reliability reasons.
+NO RELOADED ammo can be used.

-Walmart and Academy Sports usually have the best prices on ammo.
+Academy Sports usually has the best prices on ammo.
+Walmart and

 5. Practice – Spend some time practicing shooting at a range if possible before the class.
 The shooting proficiency test is not difficult but practice helps.
-The test requires students to shoot 50 rounds of ammunition at a “B-27″ human silhouette target.
+The test requires students to shoot 50 rounds at a “B-27″ human silhouette target.
 Students shoot 20 rounds from 3 yards, 20 rounds from 7 yards and 10 rounds from 15 yards in specific steps with time to rest in between.
 For maximum points, students need to shoot most of the 50 rounds into the center 13″w X 18″h area of the B-27 target.
 Students must score 175 out of 250 possible points to pass or qualify (70%).
-Click here for the official outline of the shooting proficiency test (.pdf file).
-Students shoot from behind tables so there is a place to set their handguns, magazines and ammo.
-There will not be an opportunity to warm up or practice before the shooting test.
+Click here for the official outline of the shooting proficiency test.
 I will do everything I can to make the shooting test as enjoyable, stress-free and safe as possible.

-6. Bring – You will need a black pen, paper for notes, driver’s license, class agreement form, final payment, handgun, magazine, ammunition and ear and eye protection.
+6. Bring – You will need a black pen, paper for notes, driver license, Class Agreement forms, final payment, handgun, magazine, ammunition and ear and eye protection.
 The handgun and magazines must be UNLOADED and carried in a closed case, box or bag.
 I have extra earmuffs if students need to borrow a pair.
 Shooting glasses, safety glasses, prescription glasses or sunglasses can be used for eye protection.
 A student should wear a hat, shirt that is closed at the top and closed-toed shoes to the range.

 7. Apply– You can start the license application process with Texas DPS before or after you complete the class.
 You can view my Texas LTC Application Instructions by clicking here.
 It will probably speed up the process if you start working on the application process before the class, but it is up to you.
-The LTC-100 Certificate of Training is valid for 2 years if you want to apply for the license a little later to spread out the cost.
 To learn more or start the license application process through the DPS website, click here.